okohll/abdocs/content/docs/security-and-compliance/security-features/privileges.md

 * **View**: ability to see data in a table
 * **Edit**: ability to create, edit and delete data in a table (create and delete subject to various table options)
-* **Manage**: the privilege that allows you to use the 'application building' features of agileBase, relating to a table.
+* **Manage**: the privilege that allows you to use the 'application building' features of Agilebase, relating to a table.
 Namely the ability to
     * modify the structure, i.e. create/delete fields, tabs, change options etc.
     * create, edit and delete views from the table, including creating charts, maps and word clouds.
     * upload or create printout templates for views